doitintl/aws-templates-ecs/observability/README.md

-# ELK Stack using AWS OpenSearch
+# Observability Stack using Amazon OpenSearch

 ## Requirements
 - By default this template uses AMI `ami-0ea0f26a6d50850c5` from `eu-west-1` region to create a Reverse Proxy so you can access your OpenSearch Dashboard.